-The scriptures make it clear that "he that dwelleth in love dwelleth in God, and God in him" (1 John 4:16).
-Because the love of God is the genesis of our ability to truly love, if we remove God for any reason, we forfeit our ability to practice love in its fullest sense.
+John makes it clear that "he that dwelleth in love dwelleth in God, and God in him" (1 John 4:16).
+Because the love of God is the genesis of our ability to truly love, if we remove God for any reason we forfeit our ability to practice love in its fullest sense.
 For example, John taught that "if any man love the world, the love of the Father is not in him" (1 John 2:15).
-This is not to say that if one indulges in worldliness God will no longer love him or her.
+This is not to say that if one indulges in worldliness God will no longer love him.
 C. S. Lewis emphasized that "the great thing to remember is that, though our feelings come and go, His [God's] love for us does not.
 It is not wearied by our sins, or our indifference."

 Although God will always love us, John emphasized that our love of the world limits the degree to which God's Spirit is manifest in our lives.
-How we embrace the world, whether with unabashed acceptance or with flirtatious encounters with its subtleties, creates a boundary between God and us.
+How we embrace the world, whether with unabashed acceptance or with flirtatious encounters with its subtleties, creates a boundary between us and God.
 James, author of the Epistle of James, queried, "Know ye not that the friendship of the world is enmity with God?"
 He concluded, "Whosoever therefore will be a friend of the world is the enemy of God" (James 4:4).
-When we entertain that which removes God from our lives, it is not his love for us that decreases but the presence of his Spirit that diminishes (see D&C 121:37).
-Although God still loves us, our understanding and ability to truly love is forfeited because of the loss of his Spirit.
+When we entertain that which removes God from our lives, it is not His love for us that decreases but the presence of His Spirit that diminishes (see D&C 121:37).
+Although God still loves us, our understanding and ability to truly love is forfeited because of the loss of His Spirit.
 Where God is not, love in its fulness cannot be.
-This forfeiture is not restricted to wicked acts alone but can include using the world to define gospel principles.